redis-stack/redis-stack-docs/docs/stack/_index.md

 There are three distinct Redis Stack packages to choose from:

-* **Redis Stack Server**:  This packages contains Redis OSS and module extensions only.
+* **Redis Stack Server**:  This package contains Redis OSS and module extensions only.
 It does *not* contain RedisInsight, the developer desktop application.
 This package is best for production deployment and is intended to be a drop-in replacement (for example, if you're already deploying
 Redis OSS as a cache).